-This white bean and kale soup is so easy to make and can be on your dinner table in about forty-five minutes!
+This White Bean and Kale Soup is so easy to make and can be on your dinner table in about forty-five minutes!

 I’m not a fan of raw kale in salads, but I love it in soup recipes.
 This dish takes advantage of canned beans, which cuts down the cooking time dramatically.
-You can have this hearty and tasty soup on the table in about 45 minutes.

 Cannellini beans are white kidney beans, and I’m a huge fan of them.
 I enjoy them in all kinds of recipes.
 They are delicious in my White Bean and Tuna Salad and in soups.

 I used about six ounces of pancetta in this White Bean and Kale Soup, but you can use less if you prefer.
 Or, if you prefer to use bacon, you can dice it up and use it instead.